oboforty/Rajs/README.md

 - *sniffs* **WE NEED MORE PYTHON**

 ### Functionalities that ra.js will never cover by philosophy:
-- date/time handling
+Despite the fact that I believe that frontend developers should avoid js hell, I think these functionalities are more serious and can be handled way better by more mature libraries/frameworks:

-- full random functionality
+- **dom or general framework :** vue, angular, react
-- cryptography
+- **date/time handling :** moment
-- i18n
+- **full random functionality :**
-- audio and video
+- **cryptography :** webcrypto
-- fingerprint and browser detection
+- **i18n :** i18n.js
-- code highlighting / editors
+- **audio and video :** buzz.js, howler, jsplayer, many more
-- any GUI related, validation or form widgets
+- **fingerprint and browser detection :** fingerprint2.js, browser.js
-- general framework
+- **code highlighting / editors :** codemirror